 Release date and availability

-The Apple Watch Series 3 — both with and without LTE — will be available for pre-order starting on September 13 at midnight in 38mm and 42mm sizes.
-You’ll be able to reserve one via the Apple Store website or the Apple Store app for iOS devices, and carriers including Verizon, AT&T, Sprint, and T-Mobile, and others in 26 countries will sell the Apple Watch Series 3 on September 15, and ship it beginning September 22.
+As of Friday, September 22, the Apple Watch Series 3 — both with and without LTE — is available in 38mm and 42mm sizes.
+You can get one yourself via the Apple Store website or the Apple Store app for iOS devices, as well as from carriers including Verizon, AT&T, Sprint, and T-Mobile, and others in 26 countries.

 “We have discovered that when Apple Watch Series 3 joins unauthenticated Wi-Fi networks without connectivity, it may at times prevent the watch from using cellular,” an Apple spokesperson told The Verge.
 “We are investigating a fix for a future software release.”

-There’s a model for everyone.
-The Apple Watch Series 3 is available in gold, silver, space gray aluminum, and space black stainless steel cases, plus a gray ceramic Apple Watch Edition.
-There’s a new Sport Loop with a wrap-around nylon band.
-And the an updated Apple Watch Hermès, which comes in new designs with a single silver buckle and double buckle, retails later this month.
+The Apple Watch Series 3 is available in gold, silver, space gray aluminum, and space black stainless steel cases.
+There’s also a gray ceramic Apple Watch Edition.
+There’s a new Sport Loop with a wraparound nylon band.
+An updated Apple Watch Hermès, which comes in new designs with a single silver buckle and double buckle, hits retailers later in September.

 Finally, the old Apple Watch Series 1 isn’t quite going away.
-Apple’s offering both at a reduced the price — $250 for the Series 1.
+Apple’s offering it at a reduced the price — $250 for the Series 1.

 For a breakdown of every available model, style, and finish, check out our buying guide to the Apple Watch.